romdalf/romadams.com/docs/portfolio/ntap/nfsv4krb/index.md

 Some legacy applications would call for an interactive shell environment with one or multiple users to run the application or even access the Pod to interact with the application.
 When integrating with Kerberos, all users who will interact with the filesystem in any fashion will require a valid Kerberos ticket to avoid any permission denied operations.
 This represents a challenge during application deployment, and the code may need refactoring.

-> [!warning]
+!!! warning
-> This document should be considered a Request for Comments reference, rather than a solution brief or technical report.
+    This document should be considered a Request for Comments reference, rather than a solution brief or technical report.

 ### Architectural components
 * Kubernetes Control Plane: Manages all cluster resources, including Persistent Volumes (PVs) and Persistent Volume Claims (PVCs).